GiladAmar/Crash_courses/bash/Base_tools/ssh.md

     -X Tunnel graphical displays
         (i.e. plt.show() on instance shows picture on your desktop) If it fails use -Y
-    -A Authentication forwarding (make sure ssh-agent is running and ssh-add has been run) useful for git clones/pulls etc.
+        You may need to use another matplotlib backend using "matplotlib.use('GTKAgg')" -A Authentication forwarding (make sure ssh-agent is running and ssh-add has been run) useful for git clones/pulls etc.
         e.g.